TYDev01/Defi-Price-Metrics/README.md

 - ✅ Reads data from Somnia using `getByKey()` with schema decoding
 - ✅ Computes schema IDs / hashes for each `chain:address` pair

-**The bot writes to Somnia Data Streams whenever DexScreener produces a new value.** The dashboard polls Somnia every 3 seconds and, until the first on-chain update arrives for a pair, seeds the card with a real-time DexScreener snapshot so the UI never shows stale placeholders.

 ## 🚀 Quick Start